exercism/elixir/README.md

 - Each problem should have a test suite, an example solution, and a template file for the real implementation.
 The example solution should be named `example.exs`.

+- Use typespecs in the example and template files as described [here](http://elixir-lang.org/getting-started/typespecs-and-behaviours.html).

 - Each test file should have code like the following at the top of the file.
 This allows the tests to be run on CI and configures tests to be skipped with the `:pending` flag.